garystafford/image-quality-analysis-genai/README.md

 Check the `output/` directory for results.

-## Azure
+### Azure

-For Azure AI Studio, you may need to login first.
+For Azure AI Studio, you may need to log in first.

 Install the Azure CLI for Windows: <https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli>